 Fig 1: Grain and straw yield of pearl millet as influenced by weed and nutrient management

-4 CONCLUSION

-Based on the one year field investigation on summer pearl millet cv.
-GHB 558, it can be concluded to obtain better crop growth as well as higher yield the plots should be kept weed free and fertilized with 100 % RDF however, in case of labour scarcity, it may be advisable to apply atrazine @ 0.5 kg/ha as a pre-emergence fb hand weeding at 30 DAS and fertilized with 100 % RDF.

-5 REFERENCES
+REFERENCES

 Bhuva, H.M. and Detroja, A. C. (2018).
 Pre and post emergence application of atrazine in integration with hand weeding for weed management in pearl millet.
 Indian Journal of Weed Science, 50 (3): 273-277.